 - Travel insurance covering Algeria

-- Visa fee — typically $160 for US citizens (subject to change)
+- Visa fee, which is typically $160 for US citizens (subject to change)

 Where to Apply

 The Algerian Embassy in Washington, D.C. and the Consulate General in New York handle visa applications for US residents.
-Processing typically takes 7–15 business days, but allow more time during peak periods.
-Some applicants report needing to follow up actively — calling or visiting the consulate to check on status.
+And, processing typically takes 7–15 business days, but allow more time during peak periods.
+It is worth noting that some applicants report that they needed to follow up and call or visit the consulate to check on their status.

 Important Tips